James Wear Holliday

 - Died February 15, 1910 in Cincinnati, OH USA

 Bug Holliday, who was a strong major league hitter while playing ten regular seasons with the Cincinnati Reds, appeared in the 1885 World Series, a championship series, four years before his regular season debut.
-Since 1900, Mark Kiger is the only player to make his debut in the postseason.
+Since 1900, Mark Kiger & Raul A. Mondesi are the only players to make their debuts in the postseason.

 Holliday played for Des Moines in 1888.